dumbresi/dumbresi/README.md

 ## ⚡ About Me
 👋 Hi, I'm **Siddharth Dumbre**, a **Graduate Student in Computer Software Engineering at Northeastern University**.
 💻 Passionate about **Full Stack Development,  Infrastructure, and Generative AI**.
-🚀 Currently working on **Generative AI with RAG and GAN** while actively building projects and expanding my knowledge.
+🚀 Currently working on **integrating generative AI solutions into software applications** while actively building projects and expanding my knowledge.

 ---